Solar Panel Cost Guide in Washington, OH (2023 Update)

 Are solar panels free in Washington?

-Solar panels aren't free in Washington, but there are some options that can make getting them more feasible, such as leasing solar panels or getting a solar loan.
-There may also be local programs or incentives that you can take advantage of.
+Solar panels aren’t free in Washington, but there are some options that can make getting them more feasible, such as leasing solar panels or getting a solar loan.
+There may also be local programs or incentives that can further reduce the cost.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.